lenmetson/upgraded-garbanzo/index.md

 * [Setting up R Studio](https://rstudio-education.github.io/hopr/starting.html)

 ## Getting the Data
 First we need to source some data.
 Pre-scraped dataset of various Hansards are available online.
 We will focus on examples from the UK.
-Specifically, we will use the parlScot dataset (Braby and Stewart, 2021) available by following the following link: (https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/EQ9WBE).
+Specifically, we will use the parlScot dataset (Braby and Stewart, 2021) available by following the following link: [https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/EQ9WBE].
 This data set contains speeches from the Scottish Parliament made between 1999 and 2021.

-Download the file 'parlScot_coms_v1.1.rds' and save it to a
+Download the file 'parlScot_coms_v1.1.rds' and save it to a folder on your computer.

 For this mini-project, we will restrict our analysis to variables already contained in the data.
-We will analyse the corpus using string matching to measure when a Scottish MP (MSP) is referencing their own region or constituency (`constituency` or `region`) in their speech (`speech`).
-We will then compare whether this matches their "type" (`msp_type`)- i.e. whether they were elected at the constituency or regional level.
+We will analyse the corpus using string matching method to measure when a Scottish MP (MSP) is referencing their own region or constituency in their speech.
+We will then compare whether this matches their "type" - i.e. whether they were elected at the constituency or regional level.

 The corpus is stored as an `.rds` file.
 This stores a single R object which means that the data is already prepared for use in R.